 - As of 2015, the Australian government is discussing cancelling the citizenship of people accused of terrorism.
 Osama bin Laden's Saudi citizenship was revoked in 1995 for his terrorist activities.

 - Making terrorists, or terrorist suspects, stateless is a huge problem and the real reason why Guantanamo Bay's Prison is such a nightmare to close.
 So...oops!

 - As of May 2016, the Dutch Parliament voted for the denaturalization of terrorists.

-- Jean-Paul Alata, who was a Frenchman who became a friend of Ahmed Sékou Touré and consequently lost his French citizenship on 1962, subsequently lost his Guinean nationality after being secretly sentenced to life imprisonment on bogus charges during a purge and was thus stateless.
+- Jean-Paul Alata, who was a Frenchman who became a friend of Ahmed Sékou Touré and consequently lost his French citizenship in 1962, subsequently lost his Guinean nationality after being secretly sentenced to life imprisonment on bogus charges during a purge, and was thus stateless.

 - From the birth of Romania and until 1921, only Christians could get Romanian nationality, leaving the local Jews stateless; a procedure was eventually introduced, but it required the consent of the legislature and was slow and cumbersome.